nodejs/node/tools/eslint/README.md

 ### What about ECMAScript 6 support?

 ESLint has full support for ECMAScript 6.
 By default, this support is off.
-You can enable ECMAScript 6 support through [configuration](http://eslint.org/docs/user-guide/configuring).
+You can enable ECMAScript 6 syntax and global variables through [configuration](http://eslint.org/docs/user-guide/configuring).

 ### What about experimental features?